Botang-Liao/ORA_Project/readme.md

 ## Problem Definition

 ### Noun Definition
-1. Crew schedule: A shift is the work schedule for a train captain for a given day.
+1. Crew schedule: A crew schedule is the work schedule for a train captain for a given day.
 2. Duty: Duty refers to train service x, which departs from location A at a specific time and arrives at location B at a specific time.
 3. Rest period: The time interval between two duties, during which the train captain must remain at the station but is not counted as working hours."